 It goes without saying that the government does not want you to be aware of what they are up to as well.
 That is why the National Security Agency and other similar organizations were established in order to gather the same information.
 They want to catch people who are involved in illegal activities so that they can’t get away with it by fabricating evidence.
 Social media sites assist them in accomplishing this by providing users with real-time updates on their activities.
 However, while this may be beneficial to the government’s objectives, it is not necessarily beneficial to the individual’s private rights.

 Unless social media companies are willing to share this information like they share social media articles, you can forget about free speech in the digital age.
 When it comes to what these social media platforms are doing to their users, there is absolutely nothing free about it.
 You have a right to know what information the social media company is holding about you, and you have a right to make certain that this information is shared with the individuals who need to know about this information.
 Last but not least, it is your responsibility to protect yourself and your family from this type of electronic monitoring.

 The New Legislation Maybe Too Broad for Social Media Companies

-Many industry experts and officials feel fear and worry that the proposed senate legislation on social media surveillance may be too broad and might put companies on the hook legally even if they unintentionally miss a tweet, video, or blog that hints of any terrorist attack.
-Another possible result would a deluge of tips to law enforcement, making it harder for the government to sift through all that to find the more valuable and truthful information.
+Many industry experts and officials feel fear and worry that the proposed senate legislation on social media surveillance may be too broad and might put companies on the hook legally even if they unintentionally miss a tweet, video, or blog that hints at any terrorist attack.
+Another possible result would be a deluge of tips to law enforcement, making it harder for the government to sift through all that to find the more valuable and truthful information.

 The biggest thorn and nightmare for social media websites will always be the 2013 event that was even broadcast through social media news when former government analyst Edward Snowden leaked details of a massive government surveillance program in many countries, some even allies of the U.S. Thus, social media and tech industry officials say that by law they had no choice but to supply consumer data and comply with gag orders that prevented companies from talking about it.